m-rosinsky/WebWasp/docs/natas.md

 </html>
 ```

 And we've found the password again!
+We were able to bypass the right-click blocking by requesting the source directly.

-We'll make a habit of saving these as we find them:
+We'll make a habit of saving these passwords as we find them.
+Since variables are saved between our WebWasp sessions, we can exit the program and pick it back up again whenever without losing any progress!

 ```
 > var add pass2 h4ubbcXrWqsTo7GGnnUMLppXbOogfBZ7